whdinata/mestara-034cd/index.md

 sections:
   - type: hero_section
     content: >
-      We envision a world in which all girls and young women, regardless socioeconomic backgrounds or geographical location, are **empowered, uplifted and able to control their lives and futures.**
+      We envision a world in which young women, regardless of socioeconomic backgrounds or geographical location, are **empowered, uplifted and able to control their lives and futures.**

       Our mission is to **empower women** from different backgrounds to reach